cpondoc/codethechange.github.io/setup/README.md

 - background: The main iconography for the project.
 It should be a file path tp an image within the `public/assets` folder.
 - bullets: A JSON string array that summarizes the work in a couple bullet points.
 This will be displayed in the profile listing in the top card.
 - featured: a boolean that determines whether this project will be displayed.
-- name: A string representing the project name (i.e. "Oppia")-
+- name: A string representing the project name (i.e. "Oppia")
 - narrative: Raw, unstyled HTML that will be the primary content of the project listing.
 To be elaborated in the [Narrative](#Narrative) section.
 - organization: A brief, <= 2 sentence description of your partner org that will be displayed in italics at the top of the project listing.
 - summary: 1 sentence description that will be displayed on the content cards.